 Place your meat on a microwave-safe plate or dish.
 The meat will likely create some juices during the defrosting process so a dish with a bit of a rim to contain juices is best.

 Step 3: Microwave Settings

-If your microwave has a built-in defrost setting, follow the instructions that come up on the screen.
-This usually involves inputting what kind of meat you have, how much it weighs, etc. If your microwave does not have a built-in defrost setting, a good rule of thumb is to put your meat in for about 5 minutes per pound, flipping halfway through.
+If your microwave has a built-in defrost setting, follow the instructions on the screen.
+You will likely choose the type and weight of the item you want to defrost.
+If your microwave does not have a built-in defrost setting, a good rule of thumb is to put the ground beef in for about 5 minutes per pound, flipping it over halfway through.

 Step 4: Keep Careful Watch